-The directions to our Nantucket inn are easy – whether you are traveling by boat or flying.
-A short walk from the Nantucket ferry or a short ride from the airport.
+The directions to the Brass Lantern Inn in downtown Nantucket are easy – whether you are traveling by boat or flying.
+Our bed and breakfast is just a short walk from the Nantucket ferry service or a short ride from the airport.

 Fly to Nantucket